 CROWLEY: My name is Patrick Crowley.
 I live at 630 E Street NE, Washington, DC.

 DEUTSCH: Wonderful!
 So you don’t live opposite the cemetery anymore?

 CROWLEY: No. I moved where I live now around 2000.

 DEUTSCH: OK, we’ll get there.
 But let’s start with where you grew up.
 You grew up in Chicago, right?

-CROWLEY: In a suburb of Chicago, in Glenview, a suburb of Chicago which … my parents built the house we lived in right after World War II because we couldn’t find housing anywhere.
+CROWLEY: In a suburb of Chicago, in Glenview, a suburb of Chicago.
+My parents built the house we lived in right after World War II because they couldn’t find housing anywhere.
 And at that time, there were cornfields in the backyard and stuff.
 I’ve seen pictures of it from then.
 And then, my dad was a lawyer, a small-town lawyer, so at one time he represented pretty much everyone in town, because there weren’t any other lawyers. [laughs] In fact, he wrote the municipal code for the small town, called Glenview, Illinois.
 And one of the things he wrote about was animal control.
 And our dog was the first dog to get a ticket for being off-leash and wandering around.

 DEUTSCH: What kind of dog was it?